aws-samples/alarm-context-tool/README.md

 1. Update additional [Environment Variables](#environment-variables) if required

-1. Update your SNS Topics:
+1. Update your SNS Topics that receive notifications from CloudWatch alarms:
 	- Protocol: AWS Lambda
 	- Endpoint: ARN of your Lambda function

 ## Deployment
 1. Use a guided deployment to start with: